Banqiao District: Geography

-Banqiao is located in western part of the Taipei Basin of northern Taiwan, in the subtropical climate zone.
+Banqiao is located in the western part of the Taipei Basin of northern Taiwan, in the subtropical climate zone.
 Banqiao is surrounded by Taipei to the east, Sanchong to the north, Xinzhuang to the northwest, Shulin to the southwest, Tucheng to the south, and Zhonghe to the southeast.
-Banqiao is also bordered by two rivers, Xindian River to the northeast and Dahan River to the northwest.
+Banqiao is also bordered by two rivers: Xindian River to the northeast and Dahan River to the northwest.